Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/How to add configurations.md

 - System behavior
 - And much more

-## V2.0 - In-App Settings (Recommended)
+## In-App Settings (Recommended)

-:::tip New in V2.0
+:::tip Best Way to Configure
-**Admin users can now configure all settings directly in the application!**
+**Admin users can configure all settings directly in the application!**

 If you have login enabled (`SECURITY_ENABLELOGIN=true`) and are logged in as an admin, navigate to the **Settings** menu in the application to configure everything through the UI.
 Changes apply immediately without restarting.

-This is the easiest and recommended way to manage Stirling-PDF V2.0.
+This is the easiest and recommended way to manage Stirling-PDF.
 :::

 ## Configuration Methods

 There are three ways to configure Stirling-PDF (in order of precedence):

-1. **In-App Settings** (V2.0+, requires admin login) - Configure via the Settings menu
+1. **In-App Settings** (requires admin login) - Configure via the Settings menu
 2. **Environment Variables** - Set via Docker, docker-compose, or system environment
 3. **settings.yml file** - Located in the `/configs` directory